Video on development of 1-3 months

 Sometimes I seem to be ignoring you, but it is all because I have very brief attention span

 If I am tired and irritated, I will turn my head away and gets grumpy.
-You can stop bothering me or change my position to let me take a rest
+You can give me a break by stopping the activity or changing my position

 Are the toys of your baby safe?